 8. Adult Services Are Boring

 How many people do you see dozing in the pews on Sundays?
-If adults can’t stay awake, how are kids supposed to?
+If adults can’t stay awake in most churches, how are kids supposed to?

 While your church’s sermons aren’t necessarily boring, they’re not the most engaging for kids.
 When it comes to adults falling asleep, it’s usually just because they’ve been busy all week and the soothing sound of the pastor’s voice lulls them to sleep.